clab/dynet/doc/source/install.rst

 To compile DyNet you also need the `development version of the Eigen library <https://bitbucket.org/eigen/eigen>`__. **If you use any of the released versions, you may get assertion failures or compile errors.**
-If you don't have Eigen installed already, you can get it easily using the following command:
+If you have sudo access and don't have Eigen installed already, you can get it easily using the following command:

 ::